Learn something new every day

 Strabismus refers to imbalances in the actions of the extraocular muscles with associated deviations in the alignment of the eyes.
 “Overaction” of the inferior oblique muscle can coexist with other childhood ocular misalignments, either eyes that cross or eyes that turn outward.
 Excessive action of this muscle produces an over-elevation of the eye when the patient turns the eye inward.
 Surgery to weaken the muscle can alleviate this condition.

-If damage occurs to the oculomotor nerve, the patient can experience weakness of the inferior oblique muscle.
+If damage occurs to the oculomotor nerve, the patient can experience weakness of this muscle.
 Consequently, the eye will rotate in the clockwise direction, producing a tilted image.
 In order to avoid double vision, the patient will tilt his head toward the side with the inactive inferior oblique muscle.
 When the patient attempts to look up and inward, the affected eye does not look up as much as it should.
-Treatments for inferior oblique palsy include weakening of the opposing superior oblique muscle on the same eye or weakening of the superior rectus muscle on the opposite eye.
+Treatments for the palsy include weakening of the opposing superior oblique muscle on the same eye or weakening of the superior rectus muscle on the opposite eye.

 Oculomotor damage impacts not only the inferior oblique but also the superior rectus, the inferior rectus, and the medial rectus muscles.
 These muscles move the eye up, down, and inward, respectively.
 When there is an impaired nerve supply to all of these muscles, the eye will stay in an outward and downward position.
 The eye will be unable to move inward or upward past the midline.